salieri11/concord-bft/concord/README.md

 ## Building

 Please see [../README.md](README.md) in the parent directory for how to build docker images, which is the normal way to build Concord.
 The rest of this section explains how to build Concord natively, which can be useful for debugging.
 These steps primarily target building Concord on Ubuntu 18.04.
 If you run into trouble with the following steps, compare them to the steps in (./DockerfilePrereqs) and (./Dockerfile), which are used to build concord for deployment.

 ### Dependencies

 #### Pre-built libraries and tools

-You will need cmake, clang, and g++, gmp, GNU Parallel, autoconf, automake, LLVM 5.0, libgmp3-dev, GMP 3, GNU Libtool, several Boost libraries, and yaml-cpp:
+You will need cmake, clang, and g++, gmp, GNU Parallel, autoconf, automake, LLVM 5.0, libgmp3-dev, GMP 3, GNU Libtool, several Boost libraries (at the time of this writing, we use program-options, system, and thread), and yaml-cpp:

 ```
-sudo apt-get install cmake clang g++ parallel autoconf automake llvm-5.0 llvm-5.0-dev libgmp3-dev libtool libboost1.65-dev libboost-program-options1.65-dev libboost-program-options1.65.1 libboost-system1.65-dev libboost-system1.65.1 libboost-thread1.65-dev libboost-thread1.65.1 libyaml-cpp0.5v5 libyaml-cpp-dev
+sudo apt-get install cmake clang g++ parallel autoconf automake llvm-5.0 \
+  llvm-5.0-dev libgmp3-dev libtool libboost1.65-dev \
+  libboost-program-options1.65-dev libboost-program-options1.65.1 \
+  libboost-system1.65-dev libboost-system1.65.1 libboost-thread1.65-dev \
+  libboost-thread1.65.1 libyaml-cpp0.5v5 libyaml-cpp-dev
 ```

 #### Relic